|

 Yes,

 risk-taking is inherently failure-prone.
-Otherwise, it would
+Otherwise,

 be called sure-thing-taking.